+The expression of most Victorian models isn't so much "serious" as it is relaxed.
 The reason people didn't tend to smile in early photo portraits stems from the painting tradition: In paintings, since the model has to hold exactly the same pose for hours on end, after a while a smile turns into a hideous grimace.
 They tried to keep a relatively neutral expression because it was more comfortable during long modeling sessions.
 When photography was getting started, the earliest photos took up to several minutes to produce so there was a similar strain involved with maintaining an active expression.
 Even when photographic technology improved and photos became faster to produce, the old painting traditions of modeling held fast for a while, especially in formal portraits.
 When amateur snapshots started coming into fashion at the end of the 19th-century though, photos were fast enough and the situations were informal enough that we see plenty of smiles and vivid expressions.

-And here are some of my favorite photos of smiling Victorians from our own collection:
+Some of my favorite photos of smiling Victorians from our own collection:

 Small child: "Mama?
 When can we go to the candy store, Mama?"